SAMM — SecuryTik Active Mikrotik

 (the -v wipes the postgres volume and the Fernet key — back them up first if you've added data).

-Option D — install on a MikroTik router (RouterOS 7)
+Option D — install on a MikroTik router (RouterOS 7.23+)

-Supported: arm64 MikroTik — RB5009, hAP ax², CCR2004-1G-12S+2XS, CCR2116, CCR2216. amd64 SKUs — CCR2004-1G-2XS-PCIe (amd64), x86 RouterOS, CHR on amd64 hypervisors.
+Supported: every container-capable MikroTik router — RB5009, hAP ax², CCR2004-1G-12S+2XS, CCR2116, CCR2216, L009, and similar (arm64), plus x86 RouterOS and CHR (amd64).
 Not supported: armv7 / mipsbe / smips / tile / ppc devices (hEX, RB750, older RB models) — no container support or too little RAM/CPU for SAMM's stack.
+RouterOS 7.23 or newer is required (older versions can't select the architecture from a multi-arch tag).

 1. Prepare the router